Venezuela's March oil exports rise on more supertankers, Chevron cargoes

 GRAPHIC-Venezuela's monthly oil exports https://graphics.reuters.com/VENEZUELA-OIL/EXPORTS/nmovaxqarpa/

-(Reporting by Marianna Parraga in Houston, and Mircely Guanipa in Punto fijo, Venezuela; editing by Jonathan Oatis)
+(Reporting by Marianna Parraga in Houston, and Mircely Guanipa in Punto fijo, Venezuela; editing by Jonathan Oatis and Marguerita Choy)

 ((marianna.parraga@thomsonreuters.com; +1 713 371 7559; Reuters Messaging: @mariannaparraga))